Ruoyu6666/CreateIssue/Readme.md

 ## Install Node.js

 1. Download node.js [Windows Binary (.zip)](https://nodejs.org/en/download/) and extract it to desired location
-2. Add path of the nodejs folder to the PATH environment variable
+2. Add path of the nodejs folder to the Path environment variable
  - Shortcut Windows key+R and enter `rundll32 sysdm.cpl,EditEnvironmentVariables`
- - Edit Path environment variable
+ - Edit Path environment variable: Copy the path where `node.exe` locates and add to environment variable of Path

 ![image](https://user-images.githubusercontent.com/74153282/150339732-dec20e47-6171-4c3e-8ee5-84dced97ee84.png)

- - Copy the path of file where `node.exe` locates

  ![image](https://user-images.githubusercontent.com/74153282/150340176-bddbc450-caf3-4313-9c64-3a75b6a681e7.png)

-3. Open a new command window (Windows key+R and type cmd)
+3. Open a new command window (Win+R) and type cmd.
+Type node -v and npm -v to verify the installation.

-4. Check out the `notifications-starter` branch, then run the following commands in the project folder:

-## Talk Code-Along Instructions

-If you are here for a code-along portion at a talk, welcome!
-I'll go over these instructions in the talk, but in case you miss something or are watching from home, here are the steps for coding along.

-1. Fork this repo and clone it locally.

-2. Check out the `notifications-starter` branch, then run the following commands in the project folder:

-`npm install`

-`touch .env`

-This repository has two dependencies -- `dotenv` and `node-fetch`. `Dotenv` is for protecting your GitHub token and `node-fetch` is for making API calls.
-Feel free to use `axios`, another package, or `Node` to make the calls if you prefer.

-4. Make sure to add `.env` to your `.gitginore` if you plan to push this code to GitHub.

-5. Once your GitHub access token is generated, save it to your `.env` file as

-`TOKEN=<TOKEN HERE>`

-6. Code in `GetNotifications.js` using the comment prompts to write a script that gets your notifications for a repository, saves any of the type `security-alert` to a file, then marks those notifications as read.

-## Scripts
+## InstallvgithubCsvTools

-Run the following scripts from the `master` branch in the root project directory.

-### Create Issues from JSON

-File: CreateIssueFromJSON.js

-`cd CreateIssuesFromJSON
-node CreateIssuesFromJSON.js`
+4. Since there can be error casused by firewall during installing, type `npm config set strict-ssl false` in command line
+5. Type 'npm install -g github-csv-tools' in command line to install github-csv-tools